mithunvvv/mithunvvv.github.io/_pages/about.md

 I am currently on my Professional Experience Year (PEY) Co-Op at [Tenstorrent](https://tenstorrent.com/) where I work as an Applied Machine Learning Engineer focusing on focusing on optimizing LLMs as well as analyzing their performance on Tenstorrent hardware.
 I am also currently an undergraduate ML researcher at the [Dynamic Optimization and Reinforcement Learning Lab](https://cglee.mie.utoronto.ca/research-lab/) at UofT.
 I am also a researcher at the [Super Cyrogenic Dark Matter Search](https://supercdms.slac.stanford.edu/) (SuperCDMS) international collaboration and experiement where I am doing work as a machine learning researcher for experimental techniques.

+## Research Interests {#research-interests}

+I am deeply passionate about exploring various areas in technology and science.
+My primary research interests include:

+- **Reinforcement Learning**: focusing on learning for long horizon tasks
+- **Optimal and Safe Control**
+- **Imitation Learning**
+- **Optimization**

+I am particularly interested in how these fields intersect to create smarter and more autonomous systems.

 ## Publications {#publications}

 Here are my current publications that are in progress: